clouds440/untoastify/README.md

 ## 📦 License

-GNU Affero General Public License v3.0 - see the LICENSE file for details.
+MIT License - see the LICENSE file for details.